Rules

 Plaques are awarded for the highest score in these categories based on merit:

-• Kentucky in-state:
+• Kentucky (high score):

-• Mode: Mixed, CW, Phone
+• Mode: Mixed, CW, Phone (High & Low power)

 • QRP (any mode)

-• Expedition (any mode/power)
+• Expedition – Single and Multi County (any mode/power)

-• Mobile (assisted driver and unassisted solo)
+• Mobile (assisted driver, and unassisted operator)

 • Unbridled Spirit (for exceptional effort)

-• Total of 11 possible plaques to be earned.
+• Total of 14 possible plaques to be earned.

-• USA (non-KY), and
+• USA (non-KY), Canada, DX (all high score):

 • Mode: Mixed, CW, Phone (all non-KY stations)